Yankee Screwdrivers

 Shortly after I became interested in these things (around the year 2000), I brought the three I had to a client I knew to be interested in fine tools.
 A week or two later, Harold called me up to say, "Nick, guess what is on the front cover of the newest Garrett Wade catalog?"
 Sure enough, Garrett Wade was importing them from England.
 Yes, the last production of Yankee Screwdrivers was done in England.
 He had promptly picked up the phone and ordered one for himself.
 The order-taker told Harold that this had been one of the most popular cover tools he had ever seen.

-I purchased a couple for friends of mine who was getting married as a wedding gift (I had to order two -- they don't share tools well!).
+I purchased a couple for friends as gifts.
 While I didn't unpackage them at the time, I have since had a chance to look them over.
 It is an impressive tool, at least for today.
 Is it quite as "nice" as my 90+ year old Yankees?
 Not sure.
 However, it does have a real, honest to goodness wood handle, and it works well.
 It feels a little lighter than mine do, but that's not all bad.
 The shaft lock collar is actually labeled with "On" and "Off", which confused me for a while: "On" means "Lock on", I was stuck thinking it meant "Tool is ready to use".

 I have since been told, and I think I confirmed that while these were actual Stanley brand tools AND used what looked like traditional Yankee bits, the side-cut on the bit was different than the historic ones, meaning that old bits don't sit properly in the new Yankee scredrivers.
 I do not recall who told me that or how I think I confirmed it.
 So I may be wrong here.

-Some time later, Garrett Wade said, "Stanley has stopped production of all Yankee Screwdrivers".
+Some time later (proobably around 2005), Garrett Wade said, "Stanley has stopped production of all Yankee Screwdrivers".
 Sounds like the end of an era.
 Kinda.
-However, they do have some quality-looking Yankee style tools now, you can search their catalog here.
+However, they do have some quality-looking Yankee style tools now, carrying the Garrett Wade name, you can search their catalog here.

 Yankee Resources

 Note: I do NOT endorse or recommend any of the vendors here.
 I have probably not bought any products from them.
-As with everything on the Internet, including this poorly researched page, buyer beware.
+As with most things on the Internet, including this poorly researched page, buyer beware.

 Yankee Screwdriver stories